brettchalupa/soy/README.md

 - 3.0.3
 - 2.7.5

-Then install Soy with `gem install soy`
+1. Install Soy with `gem install soy`

-You're now ready to use the `soy` command to build your site.
+2. Create a new site with `soy new YOUR_SITE_NAME`
+3. Move into it the new site's directory
+4. Run `soy server` to get to building!

+Your site will then be accessible at [localhost:9292](http://localhost:9292)

 ## Usage

 `soy` or `soy help` will output the commands that are available, but the most common ones are:

+- `soy new your_site_name` – create a new site from Soy's basic template
 - `soy build` – generate the HTML for your site
 - `soy server` – start up a web server to handle requests & watch for site changes to trigger rebuilds